Hobsonville: Redevelopment

 Hobsonville was still rural throughout most of the 20th century.
 Towards the end of the century and into the early 21st century, Hobsonville became increasingly urbanised.
-Incommodious housing estates have been developed in recent years but there are still some rural sections left.
+Dense housing estates have been developed in recent years but there are still some rural sections left.
 The start of this growth occurred in 2002, with the sale of the Hobsonville Airfield to Housing New Zealand.
 Housing New Zealand initially planned to develop the area to have 3,000 homes.
 This number increased to 4,500 by 2019.
 The development is known as Hobsonville Point.
 Led by the Hobsonville Land Company (HLC) a subsidiary of Housing New Zealand, the HLC plans the layout, infrastructure, and amenities whilst private developers build the homes.

 Initially plans included some state housing in the development; however, this criticised as an economic mistake by Opposition leader and MP for Helensville (which included Hobsonville at the time) John Key.
 (Note: John Key argued that including state housing would lower property values in the area.)
 After the 2008 election, following which Key would serve as prime minister, Key removed the state housing requirements and instead introduced a scheme to help first-time home buyers.

+Since 2015 further development has taken place on the Hobsonville peninsula outside of the Hobsonville Point development.
+With most of Scott Point having been converted from rural to suburban in a decade.